Isn’t it true that major countries are moving away from coal as an energy source?

-In Australia, CO2 has been successfully captured at Queensland’s Callide coal-fired power plant and over 65,000 tonnes of CO2 have been successfully sequestered in a depleted gas field in Victoria’s Otway Basin
+In Australia, CO2 has been successfully captured at Queensland’s Callide coal-fired power plant and more than 65,000 tonnes of CO2 have been successfully sequestered in a depleted gas field in Victoria’s Otway Basin.

 What would a transition away from thermal coal production do to Australia’s exports?

-Last year coal became Australia’s number one export earner, with higher prices and export volumes supporting a record high $66 billion in export revenue.
-These exports provide highly paid, highly skilled jobs and prosperity for regional communities.
+Australia’s coal exports provide highly paid, highly skilled jobs and prosperity for regional communities.

-And export revenue forecasts confirmed that export revenue from coal, iron ore and gold will continue to be strong, boosting Australia’s national income and generating jobs.
+And export revenue forecasts confirmed that export revenue from coal will continue to be strong, boosting Australia’s national income and generating jobs.

 What role does the Minerals Council see coal having in Australia's future?